 - Decide if you are a Lillian or a Bob at Bob’s Clam Hut.

-- Take a picture with the bronze statue of poet and native Portlander, Henry Wadsworth Longfellow.
+- Take a picture with the bronze statue of the poet and native Portlander, Henry Wadsworth Longfellow.
 You can also visit his house.

 - Visit the Portland Museum of Art.
 Maine’s largest art museum contains art from around the world, but also an extensive collection of local works from artists such as Winslow Homer and Andrew Wyeth.
-Which brings me to a Literary Inspiration for your visit to Maine: A Piece of the World: A Novel by Christina Baker Kline historical fiction about Wyeth’s painting, Christina’s World.
+Literary Inspiration for your visit to Maine: A Piece of the World: A Novel by Christina Baker Kline historical fiction about Wyeth’s painting, Christina’s World.

 - Walk the 4.2-mile loop, Back Cove Trail, dreaming of buying one of the large waterfront homes.
 When you get to the bridge, look across at the B&M Baked Beans factory.

-- As I said before Portland is a city of young people with hope of building themselves a bright future.
+- As I said before, Portland is a city of young people with the hope of building themselves a bright future.
 You can see that entrepreneurial spirit in Portland’s thriving brewery and spirit scene.
-We were introduced to it on both our food tour and on the Maine Brew Bus tour.
-On thebrewery tour, a bus drove us to meet the faces behind some of Portland’s best alcohol products.
+We saw it on both our food tour and on the Maine Brew Bus tour.
+On the brewery tour, a bus drove us to meet the faces behind some of Portland’s best alcohol products.
 Book your Maine Brew Bus tour.

 - Try a rhubarb (yes rhubarb) wine.
 Maine has long, harsh winters, resulting in a short growing season.
-Because of that its crops need to be hardy.
+Because of that, its plants need to be hardy.
 One of the most successful crops in Maine is rhubarb.
 We had tried some before when we came to Maine for Maple Syrup Sunday that was too fruit-forward to be a good wine.
 Amanda at Eighteen Twenty Wines set out to make a rhubarb wine that even a wine connoisseur would appreciate, and she did a fabulous job.